allenlin90/programmingLearning/webDesign/completeWeb&MobileDesignerIn2021/README.md

 # Section 2: Explore & Iterate - Wireframes, Prototyping, and Feedback
 ## Wireframes
 ### What is a Wireframe
+1. Wireframe presents the information that will be displayed, provides more details than sketches and user flows, and gives the outline and structure of the page, and conveys the overall direction and description of the user interface.
+1. Wireframes are a blue print of the product.
+1. Past artifacts should influence the way you create the wireframes.
+1. Wireframes help you understand how users will navigate the product.
+1. Use wireframes to learn for the loop as "**build**", "**measure**", and "**learn**".
+1. Wireframes can
+    1. Provide clarity and common understanding amongst the team.
+    1. Test with users uncovers pain points and opportunities.
+For example, we can map the customer jounery to check users' conditions at different stages and pages on the website.
+    1. Present to clients and stakeholders to get feedback.

 ### How to Create a Wireframe
+1. Wireframes are good materials and resources that they can be polished and presented to clients.
+1. Ask important questions for the product and user journey.
+1. Consult with the userflows and sitemap that have been defined.
+1. Tackle risky features first.
+1. Bring the working team into the process.

 ### Wireframes in Figma
+1. This section is to introduce the materials that we can save time for building in Figma.
+We can check the [resources](https://www.figma.com/file/rpGL8FzsxDiRm233tuJjD8/Wireframes-Resource?node-id=29460%3A0).

 ### Creating our Home Page